rubymonsters/ruby-for-beginners/source/10-objects/05-arguments.md

 => "runstas"
 ```

 Hm.
 Not sure what "runstas" means.
+Ideas?

 Anyhow, another example for a method that needs an argument is the method
 `prepend` on Strings.
 This method returns a new String with the given String